PatrickRainbolt/InfoSec/MScipher/Ver1/README.md

 MSencode is a Shift Cipher but every character has a unique shift table.
 This is accomplished by adding in a Rotation key or Password to the Cipher.

 # So what is a shift cipher?
 It is a simple substitution cipher where the clear-text is shifted a number of times up or down a known alphabet.
-Here is an example where we have shifted to the right ‘5’ positions:
+Here is an example where we have shifted to the left ‘5’ positions:
 ```
 Plane:	    0123456789
 Shifted:    5678901234